Fagnano's problem: Physical principles

 Therefore, this minimal triangle is the orthic triangle.

+Fagnano's problem also provides a path along which light can reflect within a mirrored triangle, returning to its original position and orientation after finitely many reflections.
+Thus, it solves for acute triangles the problem of finding a periodic path in triangular billiards.
+The existence of such a path remains open for arbitrary triangles.

 Proofs in absolute geometries

 The minimality of the perimeter of the orthic triangle can be proven in a more general setting, that of absolute geometry and even weaker settings.